stefanocereda/ak-mongo-example/README.md

 ## A longer test
 As we said, after the initial short tests we run a longer one.
 In this test we are not only interested in the *average* throughput obtain during the whole test, but we are interested in how stable is the throughput.
-As the test proceeds we observe that, after a while (~ half an hour), the throughput _drammatically_ drops.
+As the test proceeds we observe that, after a while (~ half an hour), the throughput _drammatically_ drops (you can also view this on the second page of the spreadsheet).

 At this point we recognize that we have a performance problem, and use the monitoring platform we installed with ansible to understand what is the problem: http://3.22.116.66:3000/d/rYdddlPWk/node-exporter-full?orgId=1&from=1618989229211&to=1618994400198&var-prometheus=prometheus&var-job=mongodb-server&var-node=MongoDB&var-diskdevices=%5Ba-z%5D%2B%7Cnvme%5B0-9%5D%2Bn%5B0-9%5D%2B
+(login with user/user)

 By looking at the high iowait time in the CPU basic graph, we start to suspect a problem in the disk.
 We then move to the Storage Disk panel, and observe a drop in the disk IOPS and R/W values.
 At this point we immediately detect our mistake: we are running our DBMS on an Amazon instance with a burstable amount of IOPS, meaning that we can substain high IO rates for a certain amount of time, but then they will be reduced.
 (Notice, however, that we need to already have this piece of information in order to detect the problem.)

-At this point we decide to move the database to a much faster disk, which is not burstable.
+At this point we decide to move the database to another disk, which is not burstable.
 While we're at it, we also decide to use a RAID-0, which should give use much higher performance.

 ## Adding a RAID-0